urbit/urbit.org-reloaded/content/posts/urbit-grants-and-mid-2019-gifts.md

 Making the process of rewarding contributors is something we’ve thought a lot about over the past few months.
 We’ve come up with a system that we like, and are hoping to put it up later this summer.
 It’s probably not perfect, but it’s a step in the right direction.
 We’ll be able to properly engage in a grant proposal process, post bounties as well as reward people directly with prizes.

-Again, we prefer to talk about working code instead of future potential — so there’s not much more to say.
-We’ll say much more later this summer and look forward to hearing your feedback.

 Please [subscribe to our newsletter](http://eepurl.com/b7x7hj) to make sure you receive future announcements.

 – **Galen** `~ravmel-ropdyl` & **Alex** `~mignyt-mogseb`